Kevin Hern: McDonald's franchises

 In 1987, Hern moved to Arkansas and went to work for McDonald's; within a few years, he was an operations manager for several McDonald's franchises in the Little Rock area.
 In January 1997, he bought his first McDonald's, in North Little Rock.
 He sold that franchise in 1999 to move to Muskogee, Oklahoma, where he bought two franchises.
 He expanded his business to 18 franchises in the Tulsa, Oklahoma, area.
 In 2018, during his first campaign for office, The Frontier coined the nickname "McCongressman" for Hern in reference to his McDonald's franchises.
 The nickname was subsequently picked up by other outlets after his election.
 He sold his last McDonald's franchise in 2021.

 Current businesses

 In addition to his restaurant holdings, Hern started a number of other business enterprises in Oklahoma, including a hog farm, a community bank, and several high-school sports publications.
-In 2019, he owned a company that manufactured decor and furniture for some of the largest U.S. fast-food restaurant companies and had assets worth between $38.7 million and $92.9 million.
+In 2019, he owned a company that manufactured decor and furniture for some of the largest U.S. fast-food restaurant companies and was the wealthiest serving congressman from Oklahoma.
+In 2023 he had assets worth between $36 million and $110 million.

+During the COVID-19 pandemic, Hern's KTAK Corporation received between $1 million and $2 million in federally backed small business loans from American Bank and Trust as part of the Paycheck Protection Program.
+KTAK stated it would retain 220 jobs.
+The loan was seen as notable since Hern is a vocal opponent of deficit spending; in 2018, discussing a balanced budget, he said, "While there is no easy fix to this, the first step is clear: stop adding to it."
+In 2020, he said, "This isn't a bailout.
+It's a repayment of what the government has taken away from American workers and businesses."
+KTAK operates franchises.
+During the Paycheck Protection Program negotiations, Hern pushed to increase the amount of aid going to franchises.
+Hern was ranked number 7 in the United States House of Representatives by total number of stock trades while in office between January 2020 and January 2022 and violated the STOCK Act in 2021 by failing to properly disclose stock trades worth up to $2.7 million.
+As of October 2025, Hern's net worth was estimated to be over $108 million.

+In October 2025, Hern was rumored to be a candidate for president of the University of Tulsa.